Parks, Recreation and Historic Preservation

 Friends: Engaging new and interesting experiences, with a willingness to help improve their local parks and historic sites, through projects and programs they can feel good about.

-Recreation: Increasing awareness of different forms of and ways to recreate, and improvement and maintenance projects; that enhance hiking, sporting activities in NYS Parks, including golf, swimming, baseball/softball, mountain biking, skiing, playgrounds, etc.
+Recreation: Increasing awareness of different forms of and ways to recreate, and improvement and maintenance projects that enhance hiking, sporting activities in New York state parks, including golf, swimming, baseball/softball, mountain biking, skiing, playgrounds, etc.

-Conservation: Conserving and protecting the rich heritage and culture found in NYS historic sites and unique areas.
+Conservation: Conserving and protecting the rich heritage and culture found in New York state historic sites and unique areas.
 Activities could include archiving, historical research, program creation, guiding historical tours, staffing museums and libraries, and participating in capital improvement projects at historic sites.

 Environmental Stewardship: Involves environmental projects and education that benefit the parks, including invasive species management, plant and wildlife protection, water quality assessment, litter pickups, and trail improvements.
-In addition, park staff can utilize FORCES vast knowledge and professional expertise for biology and ecology in regard to designing and implementing environmental education programs and events.
+In addition, park staff can utilize FORCES vast knowledge and professional expertise for biology and ecology to design and implement environmental education programs and events.

 FORCES Newsletter